 SYNOPSIS OF OUR COUNCIL

-The Savannah Council was founded in 1984, and is one of the 83 councils with approximately 80,000 members in the US affiliated with the World Affairs Councils of America, established in 1918.
+Founded in 1984, The Savannah Council on World Affairs is one of 83 US councils with approximately 80,000 members affiliated with the World Affairs Councils of America (WACA), established in 1918.
 Membership is open to everyone interested in the Savannah Council’s mission and programs.
 Many people in our community find membership in our organization to be a valuable asset for a deeper understanding of international affairs.

 - Provides a forum for discussion of international affairs by hosting monthly programs from September through May.
 Speakers are recognized authorities including current and former government officials, diplomats, educators, journalists, and members of non-governmental organizations.
 They come from both the U.S. and around the world.
 These programs have been offered since 1984.

 - Acts as a non-partisan, tax-exempt organization SCWA neither participates in political campaigns nor attempts to influence legislation.
 It is considered the premier organization providing information to the citizens of our country on international affairs.

 - Grants stipends to several local students to assist in their study abroad experiences.
 SCWA supports SCCPSS students at Jenkins and Pulaski High Schools enrolled in the “Reach the World” program.
 As well as, Undergraduate students from Savannah State and Georgia Southern Universities chosen using the following criteria: a) enrolled in a study abroad program, b) have a good academic record, and c) have financial need.
 Each stipend recipient presents a brief report on their program at an SCWA Fall program.